 In the first of the PCBA series, we covered the general SMT assembly process that many people will be more familiar with.
 But we are not quite finished.
 In the next segment, we will show you the assembly process for through-hole components at Seeed using selective soldering methods, and give more details on the testing methods available.
 Stay tuned!

-Don’t forget, March sales are ongoing right now:
+Don’t forget, March sales end on the 31st:

 1. 10% off all PCB orders